-The close-up limit is 9.5 cm.
+The closest focusing distance is 9.5 cm.
 So you can get extremely close to your subject and take great detail or macro shots.

 Which lens for the Sony Alpha 6000 would you recommend?

 As you can see, the range of E-mount lenses for the Sony Alpha 6000 isn’t so small after all.
-Nowadays, there’s at least one lens for every area of application, and usually even several.
+Nowadays, there’s at least one lens in every category, and usually even several.